Numbami language: Word order

 The basic word order in Numbami is SVO, with prepositions, preposed genitives, postposed adjectives and relative clauses.
 Relative clauses are marked at both ends, and so are some prepositional phrases.
 Negatives come at the ends of the clauses they negate.
 There is also a class of deverbal resultatives that follow the main verb (and its object, if any).

-'The two of them killed a pig.'

-'My cross-cousin doesn't understand Numbami.'

-'We (excl.) put the food we've pared into the pot.'

 Possessive vs. attributive genitives

 Two kinds of genitive modifiers precede their heads while one type follows its head noun (Bradshaw 1982a).